akamming/esp_domoticz_opentherm_handler/README.md

 - A Boiler setpoint device: Set the temperature to which you want the heating/cooling system to heat or cool
 - A HotWater Setpoint device: (if supported by your boiler): The to be temperature of the hot water reserve in your heating/cooling system
 - Several sensors containing the state of the heating/cooling system
+- WiFi RSSI sensor: Monitors signal strength in dBm
+- Log sensor: Receives debug and info messages from the device
+- IP Address sensor: Shows current device IP
 NOTE: The command should be repeated every 10 seconds, otherwise the Boiler will switch off heating/cooling automatically

 ### Thermostat mode
 Additional 3 more devices :
 - a Climate setpoint Device (when you want to use the firmware in thermostat mode)
 - a Holiday Mode  switch: Prevents heating when in themostat mode (only frostprotection)
-- a Weather Dependent Mde switch: When in thermostat mode decides wheter to use the PID regulator or the Weather Dependent mode, where the boiler setpoint is derived from the outside temperature
+- a Weather Dependent Mode switch: When in thermostat mode decides wheter to use the PID regulator or the Weather Dependent mode, where the boiler setpoint is derived from the outside temperature

+Thermostat mode includes:
+- PID-based temperature control for precise regulation
+- Frost protection when thermostat is off
+- Weather dependent heating based on outside temperature
+- Holiday mode for absence periods
+- Automatic switching between heating/cooling/auto modes

 ## Installation